 - Sources

-Another study arrived at the same conclusions.
-Researchers evaluated the effect of four different biopolymer-enriched conditioners (collagen; hyaluronic acid; a 50/50 collagen–hyaluronic acid blend; and a 50/50 collagen–hyaluronic acid blend containing 30% chitosan) versus a biopolymer-free conditioner on the mechanical properties of human hair.
-Brown hair strands collected from a 20-year-old woman were washed, dried, treated with one of the conditioners for 30 minutes, then rinsed and air-dried.
-The hair was subsequently subjected to mechanical tests (Young’s modulus and elongation at break) using a tensile testing machine.
-The results, shown in the graph below, indicate that the inclusion of hyaluronic acid in the conditioners significantly increases Young’s modulus, reflecting an improvement in the strength of the hair fibers.
+Another study reached the same conclusions.
+Researchers evaluated the effect of four different biopolymer-enriched conditioners (collagen, hyaluronic acid, a 50/50 collagen–hyaluronic acid blend, and a 50/50 collagen–hyaluronic acid blend with 30% chitosan) compared to a conditioner without biopolymers on the mechanical properties of human hair.
+Strands of brown hair from a 20-year-old woman were washed, dried, treated with one of the conditioners for 30 minutes, then rinsed and allowed to air dry.
+The hair was then subjected to mechanical tests (Young’s modulus and elongation at break) using a tensile testing machine.
+The results, shown in the graph below, indicate that the presence of hyaluronic acid in the conditioners significantly increases Young’s modulus, reflecting an improvement in the strength of the hair fibers.

-Note : It is sometimes claimed that hyaluronic acid has the ability to stimulate hair growth or slow hair loss.
+Note : It is sometimes claimed that hyaluronic acid has the ability to boost hair growth or slow hair loss.
 However, while hyaluronic acid injections can indeed have this effect, no study suggests that topically applied hyaluronic acid can do the same.

 Scalp: how does it benefit from hyaluronic acid?